aelisya/Vivaldi-Aelisya-Tweaker/SECURITY.md

 ## Reporting a Vulnerability

-You can send me a mail to : security@bacq.pro
+You can send me a mail to the email on my profile.